 About Kenosha Lincoln Park

-This summer, Lincoln Park plays host to the second annual event “Lincoln Park Live.”
+Every summer, Lincoln Park plays host to the annual “Lincoln Park Live!
+Music Series.”
 The concert series is set within the context of the park’s natural beauty of the park with a backdrop of one of Kenosha’s most traditional neighborhoods.
 According to Don Gilespie, a local Lincoln Park neighbor, concert series organizer and member of the Mahone Fund, it’s a beautiful place and a true asset to the community.

 Come see—and enjoy for yourself this Kenosha landmark.